jirispilka/CTGViewer/doc/usermanual.rst

 **Examples**
 ::

-    > python ctgViewerLite.py -p 1001.dat
+    > python ctgViewer.py -p 1001.dat
-    > python ctgViewerLite.py -m 1001.mat
+    > python ctgViewer.py -m 1001.mat

-Calling the CTGViewerLite from Matlab
+Calling the CTGViewer from Matlab
 -------------------------------------

-The data in Matlab can be viewed by the CTGViewerLite.
-The CTGViewerLite is run as a separate process and loads data from Matlab.
-The data are first saved into a matlab file and then loaded in the CTGViewerLite application.
+The data in Matlab can be viewed by the CTGViewer.
+The CTGViewer is run as a separate process and loads data from Matlab.
+The data are first saved into a matlab file and then loaded in the CTGViewer application.
 There are two essential matlab files:

 * `python.m <http://people.ciirc.cvut.cz/~spilkjir/matlab/python.m>`_ runs a python script
-* `plotCTGViewerLite.m <http://people.ciirc.cvut.cz/~spilkjir/matlab/plotCTGViewerLite.m>`_ plot the fetal heart rate and uterine contractions
+* `plotCTGViewer.m <http://people.ciirc.cvut.cz/~spilkjir/matlab/plotCTGViewer.m>`_ plot the fetal heart rate and uterine contractions

 **Example of usage:**